-Since then, she has been traveling back and forth between her two homes, Toronto and India, living, studying, and teaching Yoga From The Heart Canada in both places.
+Since then, she has been traveling back and forth between her two homes, Canada and India, studying and teaching Yoga from the Heart Canada in both places.
 Since the late 90’s, the India location has been on the premises of the family home of Hindu priest V.S.
-Hegde near the holy pilgrimage town of Gokarna, Karnataka, South India.
-There is a steady flow of traveling Westerners who pass through there and enthusiastically participate in the intensive 10 day yoga courses which Anne teaches on a flat rooftop surrounded by palm trees.
+Hegde near the holy pilgrimage town of Gokarna, Karnataka.
+There is a steady flow of traveling Westerners who participate in the 10 day courses Anne teaches on a flat rooftop surrounded by palm trees.
 There she is affectionately known as “Annie from Canada, the yoga teacher”.
-As for her teaching in Canada, she is currently teaching out of a boutique studio setting in downtown Toronto.
+And in Canada, she is currently teaching out of a boutique studio setting in downtown Toronto.

 Anne is a member of Yoga Alliance and YogaToronto.